 - Be sure to turn off the power for the product before replacing the batteries. - When replacing the batteries, replace all six with new batteries at the same time. - The following batteries must be used to ensure that the product meets explosion-proof standards.
-(Applies only when using the dry battery unit)

-Japan Ex model: Toshiba AA alkaline battery (LR6) ×6
+(Applies only when using the dry battery unit) - Toshiba AA alkaline battery (LR6) ×6 or Duracell (MN1500) ×6 - · Note the polarity of the batteries.